LucieMrc/GreenScreenStudio/README.md

 !['screen sequence'](./images/screen31.png)

-Here, there is two way of assigning the curve to the white value of the top left lyre fixture : either by assigning it directly to the DMX channel, either by assigning it to the Custom Variable that I created for this parameter.
+Here, there is two way of assigning the curve to the white value of the top left lyre fixture :
+- Either by assigning it directly to the DMX channel (here : 112).
+- Or by assigning it to the Custom Variable that I created for this parameter (here : `Custom Variables` > `Set Value`, then the Target is `lyre top gauche` > `White`).

 !['screen sequence'](./images/screen32.png)